 Before implementing restricted entitlements, you must be aware of certain considerations and limitations.

-If you intend to provide access to your desktops through Workspace, and you configure View Connection Server restrictions, the Workspace App Portal might display desktops to users when those desktops are actually restricted.
-When a Workspace user attempts to log in to a desktop, it will not launch if the desktop pool's tag does not match the tag assigned to the View Connection Server instance that the user is connected to.
+- If you intend to provide access to your desktops through VMware Identity Manager and you configure View Connection Server restrictions, the VMware Identity Manager app might display desktops to users when those desktops are actually restricted.
+When a VMware Identity Manager user attempts to log in to a desktop, the desktop does not launch if the desktop pool's tag does not match the tag assigned to the View Connection Server instance to which the user is connected.